junlabucsd/agarpad_processing/README.md

 python script.py -f param_file.yml other arguments
 ```

 The file `param_file.yml` contains configuration options for the script.
-Template parameter files are available in `roles/`.
+A template parameter file is available in `roles/`.
 We start from a directory containing the following:
 ```
 .
 |-- agarpad_images.nd2